edzsheehy/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## {{% heading "whatsnext" %}}

+Check out these resources for more information on the topics covered in this tutorial:

 * Learn more about [ConfigMaps](/docs/tasks/configure-pod-container/configure-pod-configmap/).
 * Follow an example of [Updating configuration via a ConfigMap](/docs/tutorials/configuration/updating-configuration-via-a-configmap/).